Lead glass: History

 At this period, glass was sold by weight, and the typical forms were rather heavy and solid with minimal decoration.
-Such was its success on the international market, however, that in 1746, the British Government imposed a lucrative tax by weight.
-Rather than drastically reduce the lead content of their glass, manufacturers responded by creating highly decorated, smaller, more delicate forms, often with hollow stems, known to collectors today as Excise glasses.
+Such was its success on the international market, however, that in 1746, the British government imposed a lucrative tax by weight.
+Rather than drastically reduce the lead content of their glass, manufacturers responded by creating highly decorated, smaller, more delicate forms, often with hollow stems, known to collectors today as excise glasses.
 In 1780, the government granted Ireland free trade in glass without taxation.
 English labour and capital then shifted to Dublin and Belfast, and new glassworks specialising in cut glass were installed in Cork and Waterford.
-In 1825, the tax was renewed, and gradually the industry declined until the mid-nineteenth century, when the tax was finally repealed.
+In 1825, the tax was renewed, and gradually the industry declined until the mid-19th century, when the tax was repealed.

-From the 18th century, English lead glass became popular throughout Europe, and was ideally suited to the new taste for wheel-cut glass decoration perfected on the Continent owing to its relatively soft properties.
-In Holland, local engraving masters such as David Wolff and Frans Greenwood stippled imported English glassware, a style that remained popular through the eighteenth century.
+From the 18th century, English lead glass became popular throughout Europe and was ideally suited to the new taste for wheel-cut glass decoration perfected on the Continent owing to its relatively soft properties.
+In Holland, local engraving masters such as Frans Greenwood and David Wolff stippled imported English glassware, a style that remained popular through the 18th century.
 Such was its popularity in Holland that the first Continental production of lead-crystal glass began there, probably as the result of imported English workers.
-Imitating lead-crystal à la façon d'Angleterre presented technical difficulties, as the best results were obtained with covered pots in a coal-fired furnace, a particularly English process requiring specialised cone-furnaces.
-Towards the end of the eighteenth century, lead-crystal glass was being produced in France, Hungary, Germany, and Norway.
+Imitating lead-crystal à la façon d'Angleterre presented technical difficulties, as the best results were obtained with covered pots in a coal-fired furnace, a particularly English process requiring specialised cone furnaces.
+Towards the end of the 18th century, lead-crystal glass was being produced in France, Hungary, Germany, and Norway.
 By 1800, Irish lead crystal had overtaken lime-potash glasses on the Continent, and traditional glassmaking centres in Bohemia began to focus on colored glasses rather than compete directly against it.

-The development of lead glass continued through the twentieth century, when in 1932 scientists at the Corning Glassworks, New York State, developed a new lead glass of high optical clarity.
+The development of lead glass continued through the 20th century, when in 1932 scientists at the Corning Glassworks in New York developed a lead glass of high optical clarity.
 This became the focus of Steuben Glass Works, a division of Corning, which produced decorative vases, bowls, and glasses in Art Deco style.
 Lead crystal continues to be used in industrial and decorative applications.